damianmikolajczak/news-mobile-app/README.md

 <img src="news-mobile-app/Images/main.PNG" width="250"> <img src="news-mobile-app/Images/searchREsult.PNG" width="250"> <img src="news-mobile-app/Images/webView.PNG" width="250">

 ## Passing the URL to the WebView
-The stroy board is very simple and has only three views, where one of them is a navigation controller.
+The stroyboard is very simple and has only three views, where one of them is a navigation controller.
 Because of that we cant simply instatiate the view with the web view - the navigation bar would be missing.

 <img src="news-mobile-app/Images/storyboard.png" width="500">